-Customer update: We are supporting tens of thousands of customers who have had their holidays impacted by the COVID-19 public health measures.
+We are still supporting thousands of customers who have had their holidays impacted by the COVID-19 public health measures.
 These enquiries will take some time to respond to.
 Please ensure that you continue to contact us through our official channels and we thank everyone for their patience as we work through your enquiries as quickly as we can.

-We have contacted customers whose holidays were not allowed to go ahead as planned due to any government imposed legislative lockdown.
+We contacted customers whose holidays were not allowed to go ahead as planned due to the national lockdowns in England, Scotland and Wales respectively.
 Those customers will have had the option to transfer their holiday online with a voucher or to request a cash refund.

 Government guidance and legislation on COVID 19 changes frequently.
 Before you travel, you need to ensure you have checked and understood the relevant legislation and guidance that is applicable to you, your location, your destination and the make-up of your party.
 If you believe your booking is affected by government public health measures such that it would be unlawful for it to go ahead, please contact us and we can discuss the options available to you.